EthanMM0/StockAppProject/StockAppProject/README.md

 to predict the next price over the next 1 minute which updates every 20 seconds

 the state.json essentially holds the state of the vlaues for the tkinter application for high, low, etc

+#Update: Moved PriceMonitor into seperate file for better optimizaing files
+as well as created the utils folder which pricemonitor is in and utility.py now holds the code for the JSON script